The International Scholars of the History of Women Religious Association (ISHWRA)

 All are welcome to attend ISHWRA seminars.
 Some seminars are hybrid and others are fully online so, wherever you are in the world, we hope you can make it!

 Seminars last around 75 minutes.
-The seminars are being held fully online, except for the 11 October seminar which will be hybrid.
-Seminar start times shown below are London (UK) time.
+The seminars are being held fully online, and the seminar start times shown below are London (UK) time.

 All are welcome to attend.